 Over the years of being in the innovation space, I’ve discovered a set of laws by trial and error.
-Needless to say, I have the scars from the school of hard knocks to validate that these are the set of laws that are critical for innovation success.
+Needless to say, I have the scars from the school of hard knocks to validate that these 7 laws of innovation are critical for innovation success.
 If you violate any one of them, the consequences can be disastrous.
 These laws apply to all sizes of organizations ranging from well-established multi-nationals, to early stage start-ups to governments.

-So how do I use these rules?
+So how do I use these 7 laws of innovation?
 No single organization has it all figured out.
 By taking an honest audit of your innovation programs against the laws, you can identify the areas that work and those that don’t.

 1) The Law of Leadership: Executive level support (Board, CEO and his/her direct reports) is critical for an organization that wants to have innovation at is core.
 Leadership means talking-the-talk AND walking-the-walk.
 It means committing (and protecting) resources (time, money, people, equipment) for innovation.
 How much time does the executive team as a group and individually spend working on innovation?
 Listening to status reports from others doesn’t count.